Sarfraz Nawaz: Australia 1978–79

 Sarfraz's greatest bowling performance took place in the First Test at Melbourne on 15 March 1979 when Australia were 305/3 with Allan Border (105) and Kim Hughes (84) at the crease needing only 77 runs to win.
-Sarfraz took 7/4 in 33 balls (3 of these runs came in no-balls) and dismissed Australia for 310 to give Pakistan a surprise 71 run victory.
+Sarfraz took 7/1 in 33 balls (3 of these runs came in no-balls which did not count against his analysis in those days) and dismissed Australia for 310 to give Pakistan a surprise 71 run victory.
 At the time his 9/86 in an innings was the best Test match analysis in Australia, the best by a Pakistani bowler and the fifth best in Test cricket.
 Sarfraz had also made 35 coming in at 99/6 in the first innings and took 11/125 in the match.
 He was also involved in the controversial dismissal of Andrew Hilditch for handling the ball in the Second Test at the WACA in Perth.
 The batsman was at the non-striker's end when the ball was returned to the crease by the wayward throw of a fielder.
 Hilditch picked up the ball and politely gave it to Sarfraz, Sarfraz appealed and Hilditch was given out.
 It was second time in a hundred years of Test cricket that a batsman had been given out in this fashion and although strictly correct it was considered to be against the spirit of the game.
 Earlier in the match the Australian tailender Rodney Hogg had been run out while 'gardening' and Alan Hurst controversially ran out Sikander Bakht when backing up, two pieces of gamesmanship which caused bad feeling between the teams.
 Australia made 236/3 to win the Test and square the series, the other two batsmen being run out and no bowler taking a wicket.